 At this point in time, we do not endorse the use of silicone oil in painting mixtures that are expected to last.
 There are many reasons for this stance.
 Most silicone oils do not evaporate out of the paint, therefore they stay within the matrix of the paint and could potentially cause film formation issues.
 At the very least, the silicone oil will impede the intercoat adhesion between the surface of the pour and subsequent product layers, such as mediums and varnish.
 As an artist, you are free to do what you want to to make your artwork, but until we gather enough evidence that there aren’t any long-term issues, we won’t suggest artists add silicone into the paint.

-Don’t cry in desperation – there is a perfect, time-tested and far better alternative to your precious silicone oil.
+Don’t cry in desperation – there is a perfect, time-tested, and far better alternative to your precious silicone oil.
 Linseed oil has been used by generations of artists from the Renaissance until modern days.
 It also smells much more “artistic” than silicone spray.

 Another silicone oil substitute to consider would be Isopropyl Alcohol.